Dan-Matthews-23/local-legends/README.md

 #### Welcome Banner

 At this stage, the welcome banner is made up of three sections: left div, central div and right div.
 The left and right divs are for layout purposes only and have rounded corners to give the whole bar a rounded look.
 The central bar holds the text: "Welcome back,".
 This is placeholder only.
-Once my connections to the database and scripts for sessions are running, this will either say "Welcome back, {username}", or will say "Welcome, Guest.
-Login {here}".
+Once my connections to the database and scripts for sessions are running, this will either say "Welcome back, {username}", or will say "Welcome, Guest".

 Welcome Banner: ![Welcome Banner](/local_legends/static/images/testing/stage-two-design-d)